Didas-git/lilybird/packages/guides/src/content/docs/guides/handling-commands.md

 await createClient({
   token: process.env.TOKEN,
-  intents: [Intents.GUILDS],
+  intents: Intents.GUILDS,
+  listeners: {
     // We pass the setup function we created above setup,
-  listeners: {
     interactionCreate: async (client, payload) => {
       // We only want to handle guild interactions if (!("guild_id" in payload)) return;